jongrover/building-a-wordpress-theme-from-scratch/README.md

 1. In Terminal (or in code editor) head to the theme folder at __wp-content/themes/__ $ `cd wp-content/themes`.
 2. Create a new theme folder using Terminal $ `mkdir custom-theme` or via Atom by right clicking on the themes folder and select create new folder.
 Note: you can name your theme folder anything you like I choose custom-theme as a generic name for this example.
 3. Inside __custom-theme__ create a __css__ folder $ `mkdir custom-theme/css` and also create a _js__ folder $ `mkdir custom-theme/js`.
-4. Move into your custom theme folder $ `cd custom-theme` and create three files __index.php__ and __css/style.css__ and __js/app.js__$ `touch index.php style.css js/app.js`.
+4. Move into your custom theme folder $ `cd custom-theme` and create three files __index.php__ and __style.css__ and __js/app.js__$ `touch index.php style.css js/app.js`.
 Note that we did not save style.css inside the css folder, although we will be putting Bootstrap css in our css folder later on, WordPress requires a style.css file to be located inside the root folder in order to gather theme details.
 5. In __style.css__ in your code editor add the following code:
 ```css
 /*